Will Alabama cover the spread vs. Clemson? Betting Trends, Record ATS

 Alabama Betting Records & Stats

-- Alabama's five games this season have gone over this contest's total of 159.5 points four times.
+- In four of five games this season, Alabama and its opponents have gone over 159.5 points.

-- The average point total in Alabama's contests this year is 172.7, 13.2 more than this matchup's over/under.
+- The average point total in Alabama's outings this year is 172.7, 13.2 more points than this game's over/under.

 - Alabama has been the favorite in four games this season and won three (75%) of those contests.

-- The Crimson Tide have entered three games this season favored by -500 or more, and won each of those games.
+- The Crimson Tide are undefeated in three games this season when favored by -400 or more on the moneyline.

-- The implied probability of a win from Alabama, based on the moneyline, is 83.3%.
+- Alabama has a 80% chance to win this game based on the implied probability of the moneyline.

 Alabama vs. Clemson Over/Under Stats